Joyce Semacio

-Joyce Omboy Semacio (born 29 January 2000) is a Filipino footballer who plays as a forward for the Philippines women's national team.
+Joyce Omboy Semacio (born January 29, 2000) is a Filipino footballer who plays as a forward for the Ateneo Blue Eagles and the Philippines women's national team.

 Early life and education

 Hailing from Davao City, Joyce Omboy Semacio was born on January 29, 2000.
-She used to attend Philippine College of Technology for her secondary studies and now studies at Miriam College Katipunan where she is the sole female scholar for the sport of football.
+She attended the Philippine College of Technology for her secondary studies and Miriam College where she is the sole female scholar for the sport of football.

 Career

 Joyce Semacio has represented youth sides in the Davao region.
 At the 2013 Philippine Football Federation (PFF) Mindanao Regional Festival of Football, Semacio helped the Davao FA team win the tournament.
 She played for the Davao Region Athletic Association (DAVRAA) football team at the 11th Del Monte Football Cup in 2015 helping the regional team win the tournament.
 She was named as MVP of the football tournament.
 She also played for the Davao City futsal team at the 2015 and 2017 DAVRAA Meets.